Ruicong-Chen/Old-Personal-Website/index.md

 You can access my curriculum vitae [here](misc/CV_Ruicong_Chen.pdf).

+Last updated: 04/12/2023

 # News

+*  I will be joining Apple as Display Platform Architect
+*  Feb.
+2023 Sniff-SAR is accepted to CICC 2023!
 *  Jun.
 2022.
 MIT NEWS has an [article](https://news.mit.edu/2022/analog-digital-converter-attack-side-channel-0614) to highlight our research!
 *  May.
 2022.
 Direct HESE SAR is accepted to ISLPED 2022.
 *  Mar.
 2022.
 RaM-SAR is accepted to VLSI-C 2022!